How to Unclog Any Drain: Sink, Toilet And Tub

 It would help if you began by placing the end of the auger in the bowl with the bent tip aiming up.

 Hold the tool’s shaft steady, then crank and exert the handle at the start.
-During this step, you can feel the snake moving up and through the trap.
+You can feel the snake moving up and through the trap during this step.

 Continue with the previous step until the entire cable is dispensed to around three feet.
 Then, retrieve it by pulling up and cranking it simultaneously.